Posted in Syndication on February 04, 2011 by Josh

 Posted in Flat Fee on October 18, 2010 by Josh

 Short news episode from '60 Minutes' describing a Flat Fee MLS Listing venture verses listing with a Full Service Real Estate Broker.
 Why spend thousands of dollars while you can list your home for just a few hundred?

 Posted in Flat Fee on September 20, 2010 by Josh

 As the mortgage values of homes across the country keep dropping, many people who are opting to sell their home are looking to do so without a Realtor.
 People are simply looking to save as much money as possible, and if they have to sell during this current Real Estate market, why not do it For Sale By Owner (FSBO) and save thousands.

 According to an article within the U.S. News, "[...] sellers who aren't affiliated with an agent clearly represent a significant chunk of the overall market today. [and ...] while the potential savings are large, so is the task of selling one's home in today's downtrodden market.
 "It's much more complicated than just putting an ad in the paper and showing your house and having someone buy it," says Judy Moore of Re/Max Landmark Realtors in Lexington, Mass.
 "The value that a Realtor brings to the transaction is that they are able to provide services on so many different levels—things that sellers can't even anticipate in many cases—because they have that kind of professional experience."

-"To be sure, there is nothing a does—setting the asking price, marketing the home, arranging open houses, enlisting a real estate attorney to handle legal documents, negotiating with buyers, and so on—that self-starting home sellers couldn't do for themselves.
+"To be sure, there is nothing a real estate agent does—setting the asking price, marketing the home, arranging open houses, enlisting a real estate attorney to handle legal documents, negotiating with buyers, and so on—that self-starting home sellers couldn't do for themselves.
 But since the process is filled with time-consuming and tedious hassles, independent home sellers have to earn every penny they save by cutting out agents."